 The Theory Building stands on the foundations of a 1948 poultry facility that was the last purpose- built market structure in the Gansevoort Market Historic District, more colloquially known as the Meatpacking District.
 The old building signaled the end of the largest meat market in the world; the new building, used as a flagship store and corporate headquarters for fashion brand Theory since its completion in 2006, marked the beginning of one of Manhattan’s trendiest neighborhoods.

-40 Gansevoort Street marks an end and a beginning.
-The new commercial building stands on the foundations of the last purpose-built market structure in the Gansevoort Market Historic District, and has the distinction of being the first structure scheduled for approval by the Landmarks Preservation Commission after the district earned its historic designation.
-The contemporary but contextual design set a precedent for development in the newly minted district.
-At street level, the metal-clad storefront weaves itself into the fabric of the surrounding structures with refined interpretation of the qualities that contribute to the character of the neighborhood, like the corrugated metal-and-glass canopy and oversized storefront windows reminiscent of old garage doors.
-Above, the floors are separated by a metal beam and divided into vertical bays by the prefabricated brick pilasters that culminate in a rounded corner column.
-40 Gansevoort was inspired by the brick warehouses of the Meatpacking District as well as the rhythms and patterns of the townhouses encroaching from Greenwich Village.
-It doesn’t imitate these contextual elements, but integrates them using contemporary materials and methods.
+As the first structure to be reviewed by the Landmarks Preservation Commission after the district earned its historic designation, the Theory Building would set a precedent in the Gansevoort Market area.
+Accordingly, it had to be unmistakably contemporary yet respectful of the historic context.
+At street level, the metal clad storefront weaves itself into the fabric of the surrounding structures with explicit references to the neighborhood, like the corrugated metal and glass canopy and oversized storefront windows reminiscent of old garage doors.
+The floors above are separated by metal beams and divided into vertical bays by prefabricated brick pilasters that culminate in a rounded corner column.

 Image Credit: David Sundberg, Matthew Williams